 Default Guide lets you choose which guide appears first when you press the GUIDE button on the remote control.
-The choices are Grid Guide, Detail Guide and SurfGuide.
+The choices are Grid Guide, Detail Guide, and the SurfGuide.

-Color Scheme lets you pick which color appears in the guides and menu system.
+Color Scheme lets you pick which colors appear in the guide and menu systems.